bluppco/idearebel/README.md

 2. Text "Idea Rebel" over locations was looking redundant, hence removed.
 3. Twitter logo change.
 4. Clocks were not considering daylight saving on/off time.
 Added this logic to subtract 1hour when DLS is not used.

+## To be done at a later stage
+1. Contact form.